 - Keeping high blood pressure, heart disease, and diabetes under control

-- Not using tobacco, alcohol, cocaine, or amphetamines
+- Not using tobacco, alcohol, or cocaine

 - Following your provider's recommendations about ways to lower your risk if you had an abruption in a past pregnancy